How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Proof of Proposition

 According to the spectrum structure

 we have

 which further indicates $d_{\max} = d_{\min} = 2$.
-According to the Theorems~\ref{thm:max-product} and~\ref{thm:min-product}, the transition point is $s=\log 2$.
+According to Theorems~\ref{thm:max-product} and~\ref{thm:min-product}, the transition point is $s=\log 2$.
 We first consider the case that the entanglement entropy satisfies $s \le \log 2$.
-In this case, the extremal privacy enegries is give by the maximal and minimal eigenvalue of $\cK_\phi$, i.e.,
+In this case, the extremal privacy energies are given by the maximal and minimal eigenvalues of $\cK_\phi$, i.e.,

 Maximizing over $p,q\in[\tfrac12,1]$, the optimal ECLM-QLDP leakage level is given by